 Dental hygiene careers offer good pay and job security.
 If you are interested in a health care job that’s in high demand and has opportunities for career growth, dental hygiene might be a good fit for you.
 You’ll also have the opportunity to work with people on a daily basis and enjoy the added benefit of a stable work atmosphere.

 entry hourly wages for the following Dental Hygiene jobs in the Dallas-Fort Worth area.

 review current job openings and contact your advisor to review your options.

-Your training in Dental Hygiene will include program-specific courses such as Dental Radiology, Pharmacology for the Dental Hygienist, Periodontology and General and Oral Pathology.
-Additional courses include General and Dental Nutrition, Community Dentistry, Speech Communications, Composition and Social Psychology.
-You'll learn computer programs specific to your career and have access to the latest technology such as digital radiographs and intra-oral cameras.
+Your training in El Centro College’s Dental Hygiene program will include courses such as Dental Radiology, Pharmacology for the Dental Hygienist, Periodontology and General and Oral Pathology.
+Additional courses include: General and Dental Nutrition, Community Dentistry, Speech Communications, Composition and Social Psychology.
+You'll learn computer programs specific to your career and have access to the latest technology from digital radiographs to intra-oral cameras.
 You'll also learn how to communicate with patients, solve problems and work with other members of the health care team.

 This program may lead to an occupational license for which a prior criminal history may make a student ineligible.
 For more information please visit dcccd.edu/hb1508.

 The El Centro College Dental Hygiene Program provides dental hygiene services for community members through a teaching clinic.
 Patients participating in the clinical setting are part of the teaching process.

 “I’ve been learning so much since day one in this program — the more I read, the more it prepares me for my future career.
 The teachers here are helping me prepare for the real world.”

 Need to get your feet wet before jumping all-in?Brookhaven, Cedar Valley, Mountain View and Richland College offer a continuing education Dental Assisting program, which can provide entry-level dental assisting experience.